semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-Later on, we define some environment variables; these will change
+Later on, we define some environment variables that depend on the chosen
-depending on the destination cloud.
-For more details consult the
+cloud.
+For more details, consult the comments on the corresponding
-comments on the corresponding pipeline files, as you may need to fill in
+pipeline files, as you may need to fill in some values.
-some values.
-For instance, GCP reads the region from
-`$GCP_PROJECT_DEFAULT_ZONE`, and the AWS pipeline expects the Docker
-registry address in `ECR_REGISTRY`.

 ``` yaml
 . . .